Methodology and Acknowledgements

 The grades for ozone and short-term particle pollution (24-hour PM2.5) were based on a weighted average for each county.
 To determine the weighted average, the Lung Association followed these steps:

 - First, assigned weighting factors to each category of the Air Quality Index.
 The number of orange days experienced by each county received a factor of 1; red days, a factor of 1.5; purple days, a factor of 2; and maroon days, a factor of 2.5.
-This allowed days where the air pollution levels were higher to receive greater weight.
+This allowed days when the air pollution levels were higher to receive greater weight.

 - Next, multiplied the total number of days within each category by their assigned factor, and then summed all the categories to calculate a total.